 Westlands Water District (Westlands), a CVP contractor outside of the SWP place of use, has stored CVP water in Semitropic's groundwater bank.
-DWR proposes to make available up to 23,680 af of Kern County WA's SWP water at O'Neill Forebay for Reclamation.
-Reclamation will then deliver this water to Westlands through the Joint-Use San Luis Canal.
-In return, an equivalent amount of Westlands' CVP water stored in the Semitropic's groundwater bank will be delivered to Kern County WA to use in their service area.
+DWR proposes to make available up to 2,300 af of Kern County WA's SWP water at O'Neill Forebay for Reclamation.
+Reclamation will then deliver this water to Westlands through the joint-use San Luis Canal.
+In return, an equivalent amount of Westlands' CVP water stored in Semitropic's groundwater bank will be delivered to Kern County WA to use in their service area.

-Westlands' demand exceeds its zero percent CVP allocation.
-Absent the exchanges, Westlands' CVP supplies stored in Semitropic would be returned via CVP to CVP exchanges under existing programs.
-Semitropic's demand exceeds its 5 percent SWP allocation.
+Absent this exchange, Westlands' CVP supplies stored in Semitropic would be returned via CVP to CVP exchanges under existing programs.
 Semitropic would retain its SWP water for use within its service area.